dannagifford/conferencebadgeR/README.md

 İrem Yılmaz
 Łukasz Żółć
 ```
+Your core R installation must have been compiled with Cairo support.
+You can check if your system is ready by running `capabilities("cairo")`.
+If it returns `TRUE`, you are good to go.
+If it returns `FALSE`, you must install the Cairo graphics engine onto your operating system:
+- Linux (e.g. Ubuntu/Debian): Run `sudo apt-get install libcairo2-dev` in your terminal.
+- MacOS: You need to install [XQuartz](https://www.xquartz.org/), as macOS requires it to route Cairo vector graphics properly.
+- Windows: System-level Cairo libraries are bundled with the R installation.

-A suitable Unicode font must be available on the system.
+A suitable Unicode font must also be available on the system.

+If you cannot use Cairo, you can change `cairo_pdf()` to `pdf()` in the script, but accented and non-ASCII characters may not render correctly.

 ## Printing and cutting